ccHSU13/ccHSU13/README.md

 ## :bulb: About Me

-> A software engineer, a basketballer, a coach potato:potato:.
+A software engineer, a basketballer:basketball:, a coach potato:potato:.

 - :house_with_garden: Live in [Taiwan](https://en.wikipedia.org/wiki/Taiwan)
 - :gear: Work at [Micron](https://www.micron.com)